Hope Davis: Personal life

 Davis, second of three children, was born in Englewood, New Jersey, the daughter of Joan, a librarian, and William Davis, an engineer.
 Davis has described her mother as a "great storyteller" who would take Davis and her siblings to museums or to "something cultural" every Sunday after church.
 Davis was raised in Tenafly, New Jersey, and graduated in 1982 from Tenafly High School.

 She was a childhood friend of Mira Sorvino, who lived almost directly across the street, and with whom she wrote and acted in backyard plays.
 Davis has a degree in cognitive science from Vassar College.
 She studied acting at HB Studio in New York City.
 She is married to actor Jon Patrick Walker.
-They have two daughters, Georgia (born August 31, 2002) and Mae (born December 30, 2004).
+They have two daughters, Georgia and Mae.